-At the Simone Thomas hair loss clinic in Reading, Bournemouth and Harley Street we are often asked how quickly new hair will grow back after cancer hair loss and when can it be cut and styled, or receive a professional hair colour treatment.
+At Simone Thomas hair loss clinic in Bournemouth we are often asked how quickly new hair will grow back after cancer hair loss and when can it be cut and styled, or receive a professional hair colour treatment.

 How will my hair grow after cancer hair loss?

 Firstly, it’s important to note that following a chemotherapy treatment, hair nearly always grows back.
 It may grow back a different texture, colour and amount or it may grow back the same as it was before.

 How quickly will my hair grow?

 The growth rate of hair can vary – the average hair is meant to grow about half an inch a month.
 You may see new hair growth within 2-3 weeks after treatment has finished.
 Following treatment your body may be run down and depleted of nutrients and this could be why new hair growth is slow.
 Therefore, good nutrition throughout treatment and post treatment is key.
 Often the slowest growing areas tend to be around the hairline at the front of the head, nape and the crown area.
 Once the body is more stable and starting to recover and regenerate the hair growth may speed up.

 What can I do with my hair a few months later?